akarazhev/crypto-scout-db/doc/2-timescaledb-logs-check-ai.md

 - Use the best practices and design patterns to fix any issues found in the logs.
 - Do not hallucinate.
-- Use the latest technology stack: `timescale/timescaledb:latest-pg13`.
+- Use the latest technology stack: `timescale/timescaledb:latest-pg13` and `prodrigestivill/postgres-backup-local:16`.

 ## Tasks

-- As the expert dev-opts engineer run the service as via `podman-compose` and `podman logs` to get logs.
-- Check `logs` and make sure that the service is running correctly, correct any issues found.
+- As the expert dev-opts engineer check uploaded `logs` and make sure that the service is running correctly, correct any issues found.
 - Recheck your proposal and make sure that they are correct and haven't missed any important points.
 - Write a report with your proposal and implementation into `doc/timescaledb-production-setup.md`.